peterkarney1/CDECatapult.github.io/resources/rights-statement.md

 ## Let us know!

-If you use anything here it would be lovely if you were to point back to the CDEC Open Health Platform.
+If you use anything here it would be lovely if you were to point back to the Digital Catapult Open Health Data Platform.